MrElyazid/kiwix_racer/README.md

 ### Data preparation :

-- After downloading a ZIM archive from kiwix we will run two scripts to build a corresponding sqlite database that has metadata about all the articles in the archive and internal links contained in each one.
+- ~~After downloading a ZIM archive from kiwix we will run two scripts to build a corresponding sqlite database that has metadata about all the articles in the archive and internal links contained in each one~~.

+- we will just use the wikipedia REST api for serving the articles instead :-)

 Once we have the data the rest is simple :

-- use a nodejs/express server to serve the ZIM archives using the `openzim/libzim` npm package.
+- ~~use a nodejs/express server to serve the ZIM archives using the `openzim/libzim` npm package.~~

 - for path contsruction and visualisation we use the archive's sqlite database.
 - for the frontend we will use vuejs and [bulma](https://bulma.io/) for the css.
 - [D3.js](https://d3js.org/) for graph visualization